klappir-wordmark

 Over a century of history.
 A decade of structured sustainability data.

-Ölgerðin Egill Skallagrímsson is Iceland’s largest beverage producer, with over a century of history and a portfolio spanning soft drinks, energy drinks, water, spirits, and food products.
-With revenues of 34.5 billion ISK and 187 employees, the company is one of the most recognisable names in Icelandic daily life.
+Ölgerðin Egill Skallagrímsson is Iceland's largest beverage producer, with over a century of history and a portfolio spanning soft drinks, energy drinks, water, spirits and food.
+Since March 2026 Ölgerðin operates as the beverage company within Bera hf., the listed group that also includes Danól, Iceland Spring and Collab.
+The group reported revenues of 47.6 billion ISK and 427 full-time equivalents in its 2025 sustainability statement.

 Sustainability at Ölgerðin is not a communications exercise.
-The company is a member of the UN Global Compact, a signatory to Festa’s Climate Declaration, and has had its net zero target, carbon neutrality by 2040, validated by the Science Based Targets initiative (SBTi).
-In 2024, it became the highest-scoring manufacturing company in Iceland in the inaugural Sjálfbærniásinn sustainability index, and was upgraded to the A3 tier in Reitun’s ESG assessment.
+The company is a member of the UN Global Compact, a signatory to Festa's Climate Declaration, and set a science based target validated by the Science Based Targets initiative (SBTi): a 42% cut in Scope 1 and 2 emissions by 2030.
+That target was reached in 2024, six years ahead of schedule, and by the end of 2025 the reduction stood at 63%.
+In 2024 the company became the highest-scoring manufacturer in Iceland in the inaugural Sjálfbærniásinn sustainability index and holds an A3 rating in Reitun's ESG assessment.

 None of this happened by accident.
 It happened because Ölgerðin chose to measure everything, and built the data foundation to make those measurements trustworthy.